openelections/openelections-data-ny/README.md

-openelections-data-ny
+OpenElections Data NY
 =====================

-Election results for New York
+Pre-processed election results for New York.